-How to connect to my web host via SSH
+How do I connect to my webspace via SSH?

-In this article, we explain how to connect to your web host via an SSH terminal.
+In this article, we explain how to connect to your web host using an SSH terminal.

 Table of Contents